Toward Goal-Oriented Communication in Multi-Agent Systems: An overview: Coordination of WNCSs under Communication Constraints

-where $T_n$ is the random delay associated with delivering the $n$-th packet~\cite{2021:Yates_AoI}. \end{enumerate} The success of AoI has spawned numerous extensions and variants tailored to specific application requirements.
+\begin{remark} The success of AoI has spawned numerous extensions and variants tailored to specific application requirements.
 Notable developments include Age of Synchronization (AoS), which measures temporal misalignment between distributed nodes, and Age of Incorrect Information (AoII), which accounts for both the duration and magnitude of estimation errors.
 Recent innovations have extended AoI beyond traditional timeliness considerations to encompass the complete information lifecycle.
-The concept of \textit{Age of Actuation}, introduced in \cite{AoIWS23Ali}, focuses on the timeliness of control actions rather than merely information reception.
+The concept of \textit{Age of Actuation}, introduced in \cite{AoIWS23Ali, AliTCOM26}, focuses on the timeliness of control actions rather than merely information reception.
 Building upon this foundation, \textit{Age of Actuated Information} \cite{GC24Ali} provides a more comprehensive framework that considers both the timeliness of information generation and its subsequent utilization in decision-making processes.
-These metrics recognize that in many systems, the ultimate value of information lies not in its reception but in its effective translation into timely actions.
+These metrics recognize that in many systems, the ultimate value of information lies not in its reception but in its effective translation into timely actions. \end{remark}